Muzzleloader Rifle Cleaning Method

 The flash pinhole in the breech plug has a wide flash chamber between it and the 209 primer that CAN get encrusted very thick and hard with carbon fouling.
 Neither hot water nor black powder solvent like #13 will dissolve this stuff.
 Soaking just the breech plug in a modern carbon solvent overnight should clear it but don't use modern petroleum solvents in your barrel... they will remove your seasoning.
 (Note: New breech plugs are cheap).

-Why Patched Jags Stick - I've seen articles that talk about modern black powder substitutes like Pyrodex and
+Why Patched Jags Stick - I've seen articles that talk about modern black powder substitutes like Pyrodex and Triple Seven having a different fouling characteristic that was said to be harder crusted.
+Our wrapped, sub caliber brush eliminates the problem of a patched cleaning jag getting stuck in this hard crusted fouling.

-Our wrapped, sub caliber brush eliminates the problem of the cleaning jag getting stuck in the barrel when swabbing the bore between shots.
+Use a wrapped sub-caliber brush, which eliminates the problem of the cleaning jag getting stuck in the barrel when swabbing the bore between shots.

 1. Swab bore with a "Seasoning" patch to clean.